crolllab/crolllab_v3/_members/nikhil-kumar-singh.md

   twitter: niksingh29
 ---

 Nikhil was a PhD student in our lab and graduated in 2021.
-He currently is research associate with Remco Stam at Kiel University.
+He moved on to do a postdoc with Remco Stam at Kiel University and is currently a Young Professional II at ICAR-IIAB in Ranchi, Jharkhand.